m-khooryani/CacheQ/README.md

 ```

 ### 2.3 Prefix Key
-Consider these Queries: **EvenNumbersCountQuery** and **OddNumbersCountQuery**. **CachePolicy** for them would be similar so it's needed to distinguish cache values base on Query Type
+Consider these Queries: **EvenNumbersCountQuery** and **OddNumbersCountQuery**.
+Key in CachePolicy for them would be the same for a specific range(start, end) so it's needed to distinguish cache values base on Query Type (or even Query assembly)

-this is the default implementation for PrefixKey:
+it's customizable based on your need (**recommended as the default prefix key is quite large!**)

-it's customizable base on your need (**recommended as default is quite large!**)
+this is the default implementation of PrefixKey:

 ```csharp
 builder.UsePrefixKey(type =>
     {